Ireland profile - Leaders

 President: Michael D Higgins

-Michael D Higgins, a veteran left-wing politician, poet and human rights activist was elected president in October 2011 and inaugurated in November.
+Michael D Higgins, a veteran left-wing politician and human rights activist was elected president in 2011.

 He is a former Galway university lecturer and published poet who has dedicated his four-decade political career to championing Irish culture and left-wing causes worldwide.
 He is an Irish speaker.